England Boss Borthwick Adamant Curry Fit To Face Japan After Latest Concussion - UrduPoint

 But Borthwick was adamant England were heading in the right direction, saying: "Not delivering the final blow is certainly something we're disappointed and frustrated about, but many of the things have been working very well to get into those positions."

-Japan also named their team on Friday before the often outspoken Jones withdrew from a scheduled on-line press conference after feeling unwell, having not talked to the British media all week.
+Japan also named their team on Friday before the often outspoken Jones withdrew from a scheduled on-line press conference after feeling unwell.

+However, the team insist Jones will be at Sunday's game despite his cold.

+"Eddie will be there with bells on," insisted assistant coach Neal Hatley.

 Recent Stories